grab/engineering-blog/_posts/2018-01-19-deep-dive-into-database-timeouts-in-rails.md

 To fix the problem, we have to prevent our database connections from being stuck in trying to read from a unresponsive socket, and trying to connect to a closed socket.

-This can be done by simply setting the `read_timeout` so that when the database fails, existing connections hence threads will be released.
+This can be done by simply setting the `read_timeout` so that when the database fails, existing connections and threads will be released.
 The `connect_timeout` also has to be set so that when the existing connections are released, new connections and threads handling the requests will not be stuck trying to connect to the same unavailable database.

-We set the following values in our staging environment and manually triggered a database failover via the AWS console, and observed that requests of _x’_ type are no longer stalled during the failover.
+We set the following values in our staging environment and manually triggered a database failover via the AWS console, and observed that requests of the _x’_ type are no longer stalled during the failover.

 The following is a snippet for our current `database.yml` configuration before the outage, and the changes to resolve the problem.